jxnwxx/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)
       Expected: Similar to previous.

+### Saving data
+1. Dealing with missing data files.
+   1. From the initial sample data, run any valid command to initiate a save to the data file.
+   2. Close the application.
+   3. Delete the data file and re-launch the application.
+      Expected: DoctorBase will start with the sample data again.
+2. Dealing with corrupted data files.
+   1. From the initial sample data, run any valid command to initiate a save to the data file.
+   2. Close the application.
+   3. Modify `data/doctorBase.json` to corrupt it.
+   E.g. Modify `patients` to `patient`
+   Expected: DoctorBase will start with no data.
+The data file will only be updated when a save is initiated.